cosmos/cosmos-sdk/docs/migrations/app_and_modules.md

 ## Updating Modules

 This section outlines how to upgrade your module to v0.40.
-There is also a whole section of [building modules](../building-modules/README.md) on how to create modules from scratch, it might serve as a useful reference when updating your own modules.
+There is also a whole section about [building modules](../building-modules/README.md) from scratch, it might serve as a useful reference when updating your own modules.

 ### Protocol Buffers